It looks like an ad blocker has blocked all the ads.

 Wild cards * and ? may be used: * means zero or more characters while ? represents exactly one character.

-Example: Exclude items from folder pair C:\Source, D:\Target
+Example: Filter items of folder pair C:\Source, D:\Target

 Single file C:\Source\file.txt